GeniusesOfSymfony/WebSocketPhpClient/README.md

 ## About

 This library has been tested with Ratchet WAMP server.
+It is based on the original WebSocketPhpClient and works with v2.0.0 of the GOS/Web-Socket-Bundle.
 It can only send messages to the server, listening for replies is not implemented.
 Supported functions:
  - prefix
  - call